substrait-io/substrait/site/docs/expressions/scalar_functions.md

 ## Output Type Derivation

-### Direct Return Types
+### Concrete Return Types

-A direct return type is one that is fully known at function definition type.
-Example simple direct return types would be things such as i32, fp32.
-For compound types, a direct return type must be fully declared.
-Example fully defined types: VARCHAR(20), DECIMAL(25,5)
+A concrete return type is one that is fully known at function definition time.
+Example simple concrete return types would be things such as i32, fp32.
+For compound types, a concrete return type must be fully declared.
+Example of fully defined compound types: VARCHAR(20), DECIMAL(25,5)

 ### Return Type Expressions